 Win Loung Chiou and Sidney Riegelman.
 Preparation and dissolution characteristics of several fast-release solid dispersions of griseofulvin.
 Journal of Pharmaceutical Sciences.
 1969, 58 (12), 1505-1510.

 May cause an allergic skin reaction.
 Suspected of causing cancer.
-May damage fertility or the unborn child.
+May damage fertility.
+Suspected of damaging the unborn child.
+May damage fertility.
+May damage the unborn child.